Carrier Clinic® now has two horses, two miniature donkeys, and two goats on campus full time for animal therapy

 “Carrier Clinic believes in the power of alternative therapies such as Equine Assisted Therapy,” said Carrier Clinic President & CEO Donald Parker.
 “With these six animals now living at the ‘I AM FREED’ barn, what started as a program for the teens in our East Mountain Youth Lodge is now something that can be offered regularly to all of our patients.
 We are grateful to the generous donors who have made this possible.”

 For over 10 years, horses have visited Carrier Clinic’s campus to participate in Equine Assisted Therapy with East Mountain Youth Lodge residents.
-In 2016, a grant from The Freed Foundation enabled Carrier Clinic to build a barn.
+In 2016, a grant from The Freed Foundation enabled Carrier Clinic, the NJ psychiatric hospital and recovery center, to build a barn.
 The new structure was named the “I AM FREED” barn in honor of Elizabeth Freed, president of The Freed Foundation, for her commitment to equine therapy at Carrier Clinic since the program’s inception.
 Additional contributions have now enabled animals to be a permanent part of Carrier Clinic’s campus, including the generous contribution of the horses and goats by Kathy Krupa of Horsetime, Inc.

 On Wednesday, January 10, once the animals had the opportunity to get acclimated to their new home, Carrier Clinic East Mountain Youth Lodge Clinical Director Sarah Geser coordinated a “welcome party” for staff to have the opportunity to come meet the animals that will now be available to all patients on the campus.